How to Deal With Dogs Who Get Carsick

 Before you can do anything, the dog brings all its food back up, all over your car.
-It is a good thing if you have a front seat cover installed but this is probably not what you were hoping for.
+It is a good thing if you have a dog seat cover installed but this is probably not what you were hoping for.
 Dogs get carsick, probably more often than people do.
 One of the main problems with this is that dogs who get carsick often start to fear driving, meaning any future trips become increasingly stressful.
-Luckily, there are plenty of things you can do to stop this from happening, making sure your dog no longer suffers and can enjoys riding in the car again.
+Luckily, there are plenty of things you can do to stop this from happening, making sure your dog no longer suffers and can enjoy riding in the car again.

 Understanding Dog Carsickness

 Car sickness in dogs is incredibly common in puppies, in the same way that it is more common in children.

 “Young dogs may experience this condition more frequently because their equilibrium needs to develop a bit more as they mature.”

 Basically, the structures in their ears that are used for balance are not properly formed yet.
 It is also for this reason that most dogs will outgrow carsickness.
 However, if by this time your dog has developed a fear of the car, you may never find out about this.
 Indeed, if your dog got sick during the first few trips of its life, it will associate vehicles with vomiting and will resist getting into a car.
 Like a vicious cycle, the stress that the dog experiences from driving make it feel sick, which means it will get even more fearful of cars and so on.
 Dogs have real emotions, and worry is one of those emotions.